 Methods perform actions, so apply these rules to name them accordingly:

 Events in C# implement the observer pattern.
 This software design pattern defines a relationship in which one object, the subject (or publisher), can notify a list of dependent objects called observers (or subscribers).
 Thus, the subject can broadcast state changes to its observers without tightly coupling the objects involved.
+You can learn more about using the observer and other design patterns in your Unity projects in the e-book Level up your code with design patterns and SOLID.

-Use the present or past participle to indicate the state of events as before or after.
-For example, specify “OpeningDoor” for an event before opening a door and “DoorOpened” for an event afterward.
+Name the event with a verb phrase.
+Choose a name that communicates the state change accurately.
+Use the present or past participle to indicate events “before” or “after.”
+For example, specify “OpeningDoor” for an event before opening a door or “DoorOpened” for an event afterward.

-You can pass up to 16 input parameters of different types with a return type of void.
+In most cases, the Action<T> delegate can handle the events needed for gameplay.
+You may pass anywhere from 0 to 16 input parameters of different types with a return type of void.
 Using the predefined delegate saves code.

 When applying namespaces: